-Number of women practicing as solicitors overtake men for the first time
+The number of women practicing as solicitors overtake men for the first time.

 Record-breaking statistics show that 4,623 women compared to 4,609 men were practicing as solicitors in Ireland.

-Nicola Sturgeon became the First Minister of Scotland, the first woman to be in this position
+Nicola Sturgeon elected First Minister of Scotland, the first woman to be in this position.

 Nicola Sturgeon read law at the University of Glasgow and worked as a solicitor for Bell & Craig in Stirling, and then at the Drumchapel Law Centre, before being elected to the Scottish Parliament in 1999.

-Sonya Leydecker first female CEO of leading law firm (Herbert Smith Freehills).
+Sonya Leydecker is the first female CEO of leading law firm (Herbert Smith Freehills).

 Before this, she had headed the firm’s global dispute resolution practise for 8 years and is recognised as a leading practitioner with significant expertise in cross-border disputes.